ivan-borovets/fastapi-clean-example/README.md

     within a specific date range or a promotion code is valid for orders above a certain total.
 > - **Carefully** consider using Pydantic for business rule validation.
 While convenient, Pydantic models are slower
     than regular dataclasses and reduce application core stability by coupling business logic to an external library.
+> - If you choose Pydantic (or a similar tool bundled with web framework) for business model definitions, ensure that
+    a Pydantic model in business layers is a separate model from the one in the Presentation layer, even if their structure appears identical.
+Mixing data presentation logic with business logic is a common mistake made early in development to save effort on creating separate models and field mapping, often due to not understanding that structural similarities are temporary.

 ![#gray](https://placehold.co/15x15/gray/gray.svg) **External Layer**